modular-component/website/case-studies/using-global-store.md

 as a generic TypeScript parameter, and returns a set of hooks named exactly like the one exported by the package, but aware of your store's typing.

-All is left to do is exports those new hooks, and import them whenever you need to interface a component with the store.
+All that's left to do is export those new hooks, and import them whenever you need to interface a component with the store.

 However, as your project scales, imports can start to stack up at the start of your files, and depending on your setup, imports to files in your codebase can quickly get messy with relative paths.